-If you’re a coffee snob– I mean aficionado, ehem– Time Out has a good list of some of the better new places in the capital for superb brews, from espresso to pour-overs.
+If you’re a coffee snob– I mean aficionado, ehem– see our guide to some of the better new places in the capital for superb brews, from espresso to pour-overs.
 They’re not necessarily the most “ambient” places, but you’re less likely to be confronted with a burned, sludgy espresso that bites you back at one of these.

 For those who prefer tea and all its fanfare, try the Mariage Frères tearoom in the Marais for tradition and pomp (30 Rue du Bourg Tibourg, Metro Hotel de Ville); for something a bit cozier and more relaxed, I like Sesame near the Canal St-Martin (51 quai de Valmy; Metro Republique): its cheery red exteriors and North-American style lack of formality are a nice change of speed.

-6. A Stroll Up the Canal St Martin to the Parc de la Villette
+A Stroll From the Canal-St Martin to the Parc de la Villette

 Whenever I’m in Paris during the winter, I have a few habitual strolls, as you’ve no doubt gathered by now.
 One of these stretches from the banks of the Canal St-Martin, with its cafes, boutiques and restaurants, graceful metallic green bridges and funny old lock systems, all the way up to the Parc and Cité de la Villette.